JustErikSK/SpawnEggDrops-plugin/README.md

 2. Drop the file in your server's plugins folder and start your server, plugin will automatically load.
 3. After first server start with our plugin, new folder with a config file will be created in your server's plugins folder.
 You can change the drop percentage and drop amount there.
 Drop percentage supports decimal values from 0.0001 to 100.

-This plugin works on Minecraft versions 1.21 - 26.1.2 (the newest version works only on 26.1 - 26.1.2)
+This plugin works on Minecraft versions 1.21 - 26.1.2 (version 1.4 has 2 editions, one for 26.1 and one for 1.21)